Keith Bee

-Keith A. Bee (born December 5, 1965) is a former member of the Arizona House of Representatives and the Arizona State Senate as well as a retired judge and a federal felon.
+Keith A. Bee (born December 5, 1965) is a retired judge, federal felon, and former member of the Arizona House of Representatives and the Arizona State Senate.

 House & Senate

-He served in the State House from January 1991 through January 1993.
-He then served in the State Senate from January 1993 through January 2001, representing district 9.
+Bee served in the Arizona State House from January 1991 to January 1993.
+He then served in the State Senate from January 1993 to January 2001, representing District 9.

-The amendment to the Arizona Constitution which limited politicians to serving four consecutive terms in either house was passed in 1992, preventing Bee from running again in November 2000.
-He was succeeded in office by his brother Timothy.
+He was succeeded in office by his brother, Timothy.
 In 2002, Bee was an unsuccessful candidate in the Republican primary for Arizona Superintendent of Public Instruction.

 Justice Court

-Former Senator Bee then was appointed Justice of the Peace Bee in 2007.
-Bee faced an election challenge from Wesley Kent for the September 2, 2008 primary and, initially lost.
+In 2007, he was appointed as Justice of the Peace Bee.
+He faced an election challenge from Wesley Kent for the September 2, 2008 primary and initially lost.
 He took the case to the Arizona Supreme Court and prevailed.